sglebs/mswyw/README.md

 - d: "mem"
 - e: "cpu"

 Don't worry, we provide defaults.
 But you can tweak when you want.
-FOr example, use 0.0 for a coefficient to kick that element our of the formula (say "I don't want rpm to have any influence on it" - pass "rpm":0.0).
+For example, use 0.0 for a coefficient to kick that element our of the formula (say "I don't want rpm to have any influence on it" - pass "rpm":0.0).